Predictions

 saves predictions to a new frame by default.
 The default name for the prediction frame is stpm3_pred

-but you can choose a frame name with the frame()
+, but you can, and generally should, choose a frame name using the frame()

 option.